-Mearsheimer argues that these two cases do not contradict his theory.
-He contends that these two great powers decided not to expand because of the 'stopping power of water' (2001: 264).
-But this seems to be contradicted by Japan's ability to conquer vast amounts of territory in its attempt to establish regional hegemony.
+Mearsheimer (2001: 264) argues that these two cases do not contradict his theory.
+He contends that these two great powers decided not to expand because of the "stopping power of water".
+But, this seems to be contradicted by Japan's ability to conquer vast amounts of territory in its attempt to establish regional hegemony.
 Mearsheimer explains that Japan faced little opposition because China was not a great power, while the Soviet Union was more concerned with Europe than Asia.
-While this is plausible, the answer to the question might be that the U.K. and the U.S. had different interests and that their political and economic values opposed the logic of offensive realism.
-After all, the U.S. and Britain are the only two liberal democratic great powers in Mearsheimer's study.
-His claim that all great powers behave in a similar fashion, regardless of their system of government, rests on shaky grounds.
-British and American policies of restraint are in line with research findings that show that democratic states are less likely to pursue revisionist foreign policies (Chan 2004).
+While this is plausible, the answer to the question might be that the United Kingdom and the US had different interests and that their political and economic values opposed the logic of offensive realism.
+After all, the US and Britain are the only two liberal democratic great powers in Mearsheimer's study.
+While challenging his claim that all great powers behave in similar fashion, regardless of their system of government, British and American policies of restraint are in line with research findings that show that democratic states are less likely to pursue revisionist foreign policies (Chan 2004).

-Consequently, I employ Mearsheimer's theory with Glenn Snyder's suggestion in mind: that offensive realism helps us understand the behaviour of revisionist states (2002: 172-173).
-In other words, what is needed is not so much a grand theory that can explain great powers' strategies, but a theory that may help us understand what factors influence great powers' decisions to pursue offensive or defensive strategies.
+Consequently, I employ Mearsheimer's theory with Glenn Snyder's suggestion in mind: offensive realism helps us understand the behavior of revisionist states (2002: 172-

+173).
+In other words, what is needed is not so much a grand theory that can explain great powers' strategies, but a theory that may help us understand what factors influence great powers' decision to pursue offensive or defensive strategies.
 The changing balance of power in the international system might be an important factor influencing great powers' decisions.
-However, given that democratic great powers challenge Mearsheimer's theory, offensive realism should also study how domestic variables may affect a great power's foreign policy strategy (Rose 1998).
+However, given that democratic great powers question Mearsheimer's theory, offensive realism should also study how domestic variables may affect a great power's foreign policy strategy (Rose 1998).
 Considering how domestic variables can affect a state's decision to expand power is a tricky undertaking.
 However, combining systemic variables with domestic ones would produce a more complete picture of why some states are revisionists and other status quo oriented (see Schweller 1998: Chapter 1).

-Eric Labs' (1999) work on offensive realism may be a good way of addressing this problem, as he explains how domestic factors can influence a great power's decision to seek more power.
-Using Britain during the First World War as a case study, Labs tests three hypotheses to demonstrate the reasons why British war aims expanded during the war to include the expansion of the empire to the Middle East.
-He concludes by showing how his social mobilization hypothesis best explains why the British government expanded its war aims, arguing that they were part of the government's effort to mobilize society to assure access to the country's resources and to increase public support for the war at a time of increasing British losses.
+Eric Labs's (1999) work on offensive realism may be a good way of addressing this problem, as he provides a theoretical framework that tries to explain how domestic factors can explain a great power's decision to seek more power.
+Using Britain during the First World War as a case study, Labs test three hypotheses to demonstrate the reasons why British war aims expanded during the war to include the expansion of the empire to the Middle East.
+He concludes by showing how his social mobilization hypothesis accurately helps explain why the British government expanded its war aims.
+This hypothesis argues that the expansion of British war aims were part of the government's effort to mobilize society to assure access to the country's resources and to increase public support for the war at a time when British losses started to increase.